 - Locate the menu that says either “Options” or “Settings,” usually available from the title screen.

 - You should be able to locate a menu that says “Controls.”
-If this menu is missing, chances are that you can’t directly adjust the mouse sensitivity from the game you opened.
+If this menu is missing, chances are that you can’t directly adjust the sensitivity of the mouse from the game you opened.

-- Look for the mouse sensitivity slider and adjust it until you feel comfortable with the speed.
+- Look for the sensitivity slider and adjust it until you feel comfortable with the speed.

-Method 3: Use the DPI changer button on your mouse
+Method #3: Use the DPI changer button on your gaming mice

-Most gaming mice have a button dedicated to changing your DPI on-the-fly.
-No matter what application you’re using, you can adjust your DPI between various presets, which may or may not be customizable depending on your mouse.
+Any gaming mouse has a button dedicated to changing your DPI on-the-fly, which you can adjust to higher dpi or lower.
+You can adjust your DPI between various presets, which may or may not be customizable depending on your mouse, no matter your application.

-By pressing the button once, you can cycle through the preset DPI settings that gradually get higher and higher.
-Some mice may offer two buttons to increase or decrease the DPI instead of cycling.
+You can cycle through the preset DPI settings that gradually get higher and higher by pressing the button once.
+Some mice may offer two buttons to increase it to higher dpi or decrease the DPI instead of cycling.
+And some high dpi mice might need lowering when you change from gaming to normal work.
+Or use gaming mice (gaming mice are mice designed for gaming) strictly for gaming.

 Unsure of which button is responsible for your DPI?
 We recommend searching for the box your mouse came in, which usually has visual labels for each button on your mouse.
 You can also hop online and start looking for your model on the manufacturer’s website.

-Don’t feel discouraged though — there are many other ways to check what DPI you’re rolling with.
-Simply follow our instructions below to identify and make changes to your mouse DPI.
+Don’t feel discouraged, though — there are many other ways to check what DPI you’re rolling with.
+Simply follow our instructions below to identify and make changes to your mouse gadget's DPI.

 This method mostly applies to branded mice.
 Most major brands list their products on a website, complete with a set of specifications and images.
 This is mostly used to get customers interested, however, it can help those who’ve already purchased the product as well.

-In this example, we’ll be looking at the Razer Mamba Elite mouse and find out its DPI.
-This process is similar for every mouse, however, some manufacturers don’t have a website or technical information about their products.
+In this example, we’ll look at the Razer Mamba Elite mouse and determine its DPI.
+This process is similar for every mouse.
+However, some manufacturers don’t have a website or technical information about their products.

 - Head over to the manufacturer’s website.
 In our case, we navigated to the official Razer website.